 Prototype to Persuade: After considering several options, we agreed that a story depicted in a comic format might be the best treatment for this audience.
 But my client needed to see a prototype to be sure.
 He hadn’t seen this approach to eLearning, so he felt a little uncertain.
 Prototypes (a very short version of a course that demonstrates the approach and the look and feel) are essential for good communication.

 I created a short storyboard prototype in Articulate Presenter, using the illustrated characters that come with the program.
 I found this very convenient for storyboarding.
 The only character I needed to modify was the superhero who required a cape.
 To do this, I saved the images I needed to modify as pictures (right-click and select Save as Picture).
 Then I quickly drew a flimsy cape in Photoshop.

 It’s good to remember that the purpose of a prototype is to express an idea, not to create a masterpiece.
 And it worked.
 I was given approval to go ahead with a visual story.

 Scripting and Storyboarding Under Pressure: The deadline was getting closer.
 After approval, I quickly started on the script and storyboard.
-The story starts with the protagonist who is having a problem, shown below.
+The story starts with the protagonist who is having a problem, shown above.
 He’s worried about the fact that he doesn’t know how to teach.
 The script plays on the insecurities anyone would have about teaching with not much preparation for the job.
 If you need tips for writing stories, check out the excellent advice about writing stories from an interview with Lisa Cron, author of Wired for Story.